GeoCalib: Learning Single-image Calibration with Geometric Optimization: Introduction

 Example of such geometric cues are straight lines, curves, and vanishing points.
 Estimating camera parameters from them has been extensively studied~\cite{sva, Pautrat_2023_UncalibratedVP,bazin20123,wildenauer2012robust,aguilera2005new}.
 Because we have a good model of projective geometry, these approaches are extremely accurate.
 They are however limited to man-made environments in which straight lines are visible, and catastrophically fail when this condition is not met.
 Such low robustness significantly impairs their wide adoption.

-Recent research has tackled the task of single-image calibration with deep networks trained in a supervised manner~\cite{lopez2019deepcalib,bogdan2018deepcalib,ctrlc,jin2022PerspectiveFields,Song2024MSCC}.
+Recent research has tackled the task of single-image calibration with deep neural networks (DNNs) trained in a supervised manner~\cite{lopez2019deepcalib,bogdan2018deepcalib,ctrlc,jin2022PerspectiveFields,Song2024MSCC}.
 These approaches can leverage many more geometric and semantic cues and thus exhibit an impressively high robustness.
 To generalize well to different environment, they however require large amounts of training data that is costly to acquire.
 They are also far less accurate than their classical counterparts based on 3D geometry (\cref{fig:teaser}).
 Intuitively, each deep network needs to relearn projective geometry from scratch when trained.
 Given finite model capacity, this can only be approximated within the domain of the training data, without any guarantee outside.

-In this work, we introduce \ours, a deep neural network (DNN) that leverages our knowledge of projective geometry through an optimization process.
+In this work, we introduce \ours, a DNN that leverages our knowledge of projective geometry through an optimization process.
 As this optimization is differentiable, \ours~learns end-to-end to estimate the vertical direction and the camera intrinsics given a single image.
 Our approach can thus learn the right visual cues without explicit supervision but does not need to learn the process of estimating camera parameters, which is better achieved with knowledge of 3D geometry.
 This improves the generalization to different environments with negligible overhead, which is important for practical applications.
 Experiments on various benchmarks show that \ours~is both more robust and more accurate than existing classical and learned approaches.

 Compared to black-box deep networks, \ours~has multiple practical benefits.
 When a subset of the parameters is known, \eg the intrinsic parameters, \ours~can more accurately estimate the remaining parameters by leveraging this prior information.
 This makes it possible to handle different camera models, such as pinhole and fisheye, without any retraining. \ours~is also more interpretable: we can easily visualize the cues that it relies on, and the optimization uncertainties help flag failure cases and can benefit downstream applications.
 To support this, we show that \ours~can readily improve the accuracy of visual positioning.
-The code and trained models will be released publicly.